dscv103/maguffin/HOWTOAI.md

-# How to Use AI with goose
+# How to Use AI for Software Development
-_A practical guide for contributing to goose using AI coding assistants_
+_A practical guide for contributing to open source projects using AI coding assistants_

-goose benefits from thoughtful AI-assisted development, but contributors must maintain high standards for code quality, security, and collaboration.
-Whether you use goose itself, GitHub Copilot, Cursor, Claude, or other AI tools, this guide will help you contribute effectively.
+Modern software projects benefit from thoughtful AI-assisted development, but contributors must maintain high standards for code quality, security, and collaboration.
+Whether you use GitHub Copilot, Cursor, Claude, ChatGPT, or other AI tools, this guide will help you contribute effectively.

----
+***

 ## Core Principles

 - **Human Oversight**: You are accountable for all code you submit.
-Never commit code you don’t understand or can’t maintain.
+Never commit code you don't understand or can't maintain.
-- **Quality Standards**: AI code must meet the same standards as human written code—tests, docs, and patterns included.
+- **Quality Standards**: AI code must meet the same standards as human-written code—tests, docs, and patterns included.
 - **Transparency**: Be open about significant AI usage in PRs and explain how you validated it.

----
+***

 ## Best Practices